decentraland-scenes/shooting-range-advanced/README.md

 ![demo](https://github.com/decentraland-scenes/shooting-range-advanced/blob/master/screenshots/shooting-range-advanced.gif)

 ## Description
-Gun game mechanic along with bullet marks that appear wherever the bullet strikes the target.
+Gun game mechanic along with bullet marks that appear at whatever angle the bullet strikes the target.
 To view the scene, please visit [here](https://shooting-range-advanced.vercel.app/).

 ## Instructions
 Make sure you stand inside the shooting area marked in red before firing at the targets.
 Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move forward, left, backward and right respectively.
 Press the <kbd>Space</kbd> key to jump and the <kbd>Left Mouse Button</kbd> to shoot.